 AASB believes every student has the right to grow up away from the fear of Human and Sex Trafficking.
+AASB is in support of bringing awareness, education, policy, and legislation forward regarding this topic.
+These policies should provide for awareness and education, service referrals and safe environments for victims of human and sex trafficking.
 Statistics show that the criminal enterprise of human and sex trafficking is real within the state of Alaska.